 School bus, ambulance crash at 38th, Mitthoefer; minor injuries reported

-INDIANAPOLIS (WISH) — Minor injuries were reported after a Warren Township school bus and an ambulance collided at a busy intersection on Indianapolis’ far east side.
+INDIANAPOLIS (WISH) — Minor injuries were reported after a school bus and an ambulance collided at a busy intersection on Indianapolis’ far east side.

 Dispatchers with the Indianapolis Metropolitan Police Department confirmed the crash to News 8.

-Note: This story has been updated to correct that the school bus was not a Warren Township bus.